jpjpjp2020/brakeride/README.md

 # brakeride
 Problem-based learning project - moto emergency exercises with voice commands.
-Needs to be turned into an app as browsers throtle background sounds - making it difficult to use on a phone.
+Worked, but needs to be turned into an app as browsers throttle background sounds - making it difficult to use on a phone when riding.